Abdichakour02/Uber-Rider-Clone-App/README.md

 ### Prerequisites

 - Flutter SDK: [Install Flutter](https://flutter.dev/docs/get-started/install)
-- Android Studio or Xcode: For running the app on Android or iOS devices.
+- Android Studio or VsCode: For running the app on Android or iOS devices.
-- Google Maps API Key: [Obtain a Google Maps API Key](https://developers.google.com/maps/gmp-get-started)

 ### Installation